Themaister/muFFT/README.md

 ## Sample code

 There is currently no dedicated sample code for muFFT.
-See `test.c` and the documentation for reference on how to use the API.
+See `test.c`, `bench.c` and the documentation for reference on how to use the API.
-The various test routines flex most of the API.
+The various test and benchmark routines flex most of the API.
 It it also a good way to see how the API calls match up to equivalent FFTW3 routines.

 ## Unit tests